-Our West Cheshire Learning Disability (LD) CAMHS team work closely with children and young people, their families/carers and professionals involved in their care to provide assessment, treatment and support to young people aged 0-18 with a severe learning disability/global development delay.
+Our West Cheshire Learning Disability (LD) CAMHS team work closely with children and young people, their families/carers and professionals involved in their care to provide assessment, treatment and support to young people aged 0-18 with a severe learning disability and Early Years (0- School age) with a diagnosis of global developmental delay.

 We currently offer the ‘Signposts for Building Better Behaviour’ programme ages 3-18.

 We provide functional assessments which may involve interviewing parents/carers, observing the young person directly at home or at school, and asking parents and/or teachers to complete recording forms.

 The team utilizes a Positive Behaviour Support Model when working with young people and their families.
 We can create individualised plans written with the young person and their family.